Method section

 barrierless value

-value can be yes, in which case barrierless processes are searched.
-The keyword neighbors explained below is related to this one.
+, in which case barrierless processes are searched.
+The keywords neighbors and MaxBO explained below are related to this one.

 neighbors values

-The first value is an atomic symbol and the two numbers are the minimum and maximum number of neighbors of the corresponding atoms.
+is an atomic symbol and the two numbers are the minimum and maximum number of neighbors of the corresponding atoms.
 This keyword is needed if atoms other than those in the table below are present in your system and/or if you want to change the default values.
-The number of neighbors is employed to locate barrierless processes and are also employed by ChemKnow.

 For instance, if you want to consider dissociations leading to atomic hydrogen, you must add the following line: